 In addition to his time studying with jazz drumming legend Ray Bauduc, he has taken master classes with Ed Soph, Louie Bellson, Jack DeJohnette, Donny Osborne, Johnny Rabb, Clayton Cameron, Butch Miles, Steve Smith, Joe Morello, Jeff Hamilton, Bill Stewart, Steve Gadd, Jeff "Tain" Watts, Peter Erskine, and Ed Shaughnessy.
 His lessons are guaranteed to accompany a healthy dose of wisdom as passed on to him by these giants of the drumming world.

 Charlie's clinic typically begins by covering equipment selection and set up and is then followed by a discussion on warm up exercises, stick grip, how to develop technique, a signature sound, and practice tips.
-Phrasing and subdividing are also covered.
-A short history of American Jazz drumming is touched on throughout the clinic.
+Phrasing, subdividing, comping, independent coordination, tension and release, pacing, along with setting up and supporting the ensemble are also covered.
+A brief history of American Jazz drumming is touched on throughout the clinic.